Wheelchairs For Kids Australia – Our Home

-Fitted out with top of the range manufacturing equipment, our new 1,422 square metre building is situated on a 4,804 square metre commercial landholding which gives us the advantages of a larger working space under one roof, plus ample parking and container loading dock, dedicated break area, modern offices, kitchen and a conference room.
+Fitted out with top of the range manufacturing equipment, our new 1,422 square metre building is situated on a 4,804 square metre commercial landholding which gives us the advantages of a larger working space under one roof, plus ample parking and dedicated break area, modern offices, kitchen and a conference room.

 Many hands make light work

-We also must extend our deepest gratitude to the companies who generously provided goods or services to help us move and refurbish our new premises at no cost, including Classic Hire, Kwik Cranes, Blackwater Engineering, Western Cleaning Services, Non-Ferrous Machining, Eden Rock Roller Doors, Perth Design and Construct, The Any Tow Towing Company, Home Integrity, Wanneroo Recycling, Coates Hire and Ascot Sign Company.
+We also must extend our deepest gratitude to the companies who generously provided goods or services to help us move and refurbish our new premises at reduced or no cost, including Classic Hire, Kwik Cranes, Blackwater Engineering, Western Cleaning Services, Non-Ferrous Machining, Eden Rock Roller Doors, Perth Design and Construct, The Any Tow Towing Company, Home Integrity, Wanneroo Recycling, Coates Hire and Ascot Sign Company.

 After an enforced hiatus due to COVID-19, we have resumed production at our new workshop and are excited to forge ahead with our mission of providing freedom and mobility to thousands of children living with disabilities around the globe.